ars0915/note/pages/GStreamer.md

 				  ```
 		- appsink
 		  Pulls data from the pipeline into your application
+		  Lets you intercept and analyze/decode frames manually
+			- emit-signals=true (should be set in code): needed to receive the "new-sample" signal.
+			- sync=false: disables clock synchronization; it pushes frames as fast as possible (good for testing/debug).
 -
 -
 - YH Hsu, "[Streaming] GStreamer簡介與筆記," *hackmd*, Available: [link_to_page](https://hackmd.io/@YungHuiHsu/ryhRTZpt3).